LLVM 22.0.0git

 This provides a uniform API for creating instructions and inserting them into a basic block: either a...

-Insert an unlinked instruction into a basic block immediately before the specified instruction.
+Insert an unlinked instruction into a basic block immediately before the specified position.

 This method unlinks 'this' from the containing basic block and deletes it.